 If a student is waived from International Economics I and/or II, the student must take a replacement International Economics and Finance course(s) to fulfill this requirement.
 A replacement International Economics and Finance course may not be double-counted toward the International Economics and Finance Functional Focus area or any other requirement.

-A student may only be waived by passing a waiver exam or having completed the equivalent course as an undergraduate at Johns Hopkins University.
+A student may only be waived by passing a waiver exam or by having completed the equivalent course at Johns Hopkins University within the previous five years.

 Data Analytics (0-4 credits)